AliyunContainerService/image-syncer/README.md

         // at this moment, if the destination doesn't include a tag, synchronized image will keep the same tag.

         // When a source includes more than one tag (e.g., "a/b/c:1,2,3"), at this moment,
-        // the destination should not include tags, synchronized images will keep the same tag tags.
+        // the destination should not include tags, synchronized images will keep the original tags.
         // e.g., "a/b/c:1,2,3":"x/y/z".

         // When a destination is an empty string, source will be synchronized to "default-registry/default-namespace"